Alight in action

 Challenge

-The war in Ukraine destroyed cities, separated families, andforced a quarter of the population to leave their homes.
-In the first year ofthe conflict, eight million Ukrainians left to neighboring countries and fivemillion were internally displaced.
-Presently, close to six million individualsremain outside their homeland.
+The war in Ukraine has destroyed cities, separated families, and forced a quarter of the population from their homes.
+In the first year alone, millions fled to neighboring countries while millions more were displaced within Ukraine.
+Today, nearly 40% of the population needs humanitarian assistance.

 Impact